-C. The County shall provide or cause to be provided, in a timely manner, to the MSRB in an electronic format as prescribed by the MSRB, notice of a failure by the County to provide the information described in Paragraph II. above on or prior to the date set forth therein.

-D. Working through the Manager of Fiscal and Business Services, County Administration and Department Directors shall be responsible for monitoring the County operations within their control as to any possible events required to be disclosed hereunder or other occurrences that may be material with respect to County debt instruments.
-Following the occurrence of an not set forth in Section II.B., the Manager of Fiscal and Business Services, in consultation with bond and disclosure counsel and financial advisory consultants, shall consult with the County Administrator, the Chief Deputy Comptroller and the County Attorney, or their designees, to gather information, assess the need for disclosure and, if deemed necessary, prepare disclosure appropriate for the given event.
+- C. The County shall provide or cause to be provided, in a timely manner, to the MSRB in an electronic format as prescribed by the MSRB, notice of a failure by the County to provide the information described in Paragraph II. above on or prior to the date set forth therein. - D. Working through the Manager of Fiscal and Business Services, County Administration and Department Directors shall be responsible for monitoring the County operations within their control as to any possible events required to be disclosed hereunder or other occurrences that may be material with respect to County debt instruments.
+Following the occurrence of an not set forth in Section II.B., the Manager of Fiscal and Business Services, in consultations with bond and disclosure counsel and financial advisory consultants, shall consult with the County Administrator, the Chief Deputy Comptroller and the County Attorney, or their designees, to gather information, assess the need for disclosure and, if deemed necessary, prepare disclosure appropriate for the given event.

-E. The Office of Fiscal and Business Services and the County Comptroller will coordinate to disseminate the official written disclosure to the MSRB.
-This notice may be disseminated by a third party dissemination agent if one is under contract.

-F. The following procedures are intended to address certifications on the 8038-G Form confirming that the County has established written procedures to monitor compliance with issue prices, the use of proceeds, private business uses, arbitrage, yield restriction, and rebate requirements of Section 148 of the Code, as well as training and records retention.
-The implementation of the procedures is intended to assist in compliance with the tax rules and the opportunity for timely remediation through the "remedial action" regulations or the IRS Voluntary Closing Agreement
+- E. The Office of Fiscal and Business Services and the County Comptroller will coordinate to disseminate the official written disclosure to the MSRB.
+This notice may be disseminated by a third-party dissemination agent if one is under contract. - F. The following procedures are intended to address certifications on the IRS Form 8038 G confirming that the County has established written procedures to monitor compliance with issue prices, the use of proceeds, private business uses, arbitrage yield restriction, and rebate requirements of Section 148 of the Internal Revenue Code, as well as training and records retention.
+The implementation of the procedure is intended to assist in compliance with the tax rules and the opportunity for timely remediation through the "remedial action" regulations or the IRS Voluntary Closing Agreement Program. - 1.
+Issue Price.
+As part of the closing process, the Manager of Fiscal and Business Services shall consult with the County's financial advisor and bond counsel and obtain a written certification from the underwriter, placement agent or other purchaser of the bonds as to the offering price of the bonds that is in form and substance acceptable to the County and bond counsel. - 2.
+Use of Proceeds.
+The County Comptroller, in consultation with bond and disclosure counsel, will: - a. maintain clear and consistent accounting procedures for tracking the investment and expenditures of bond proceeds, including investment earnings on bond proceeds; - b. at or shortly after closing of a bond issue, ensure that any allocations for reimbursement expenditures comply with the tax certificate; and

-Program.

-1. Issue Price.
-As part of the closing process, the Manager of Fiscal and Business Services shall consult with the financial advisor and bond counsel and obtain a written certification from the underwriter, placement agent or other purchaser of the bonds as to the offering price of the bonds that is in form and substance acceptable to the County and bond counsel.

-2. Use of Proceeds.
-The County Comptroller, in consultation with bond and disclosure counsel, will:

-a. maintain clear and consistent accounting procedures for tracking the investment and expenditures of bond proceeds, including investment earnings on bond proceeds;